systemjs/systemjs/README.md

 Download [`es6-module-loader.js`](https://github.com/ModuleLoader/es6-module-loader/blob/master/dist/es6-module-loader.js) and [`traceur.js`](https://github.com/ModuleLoader/es6-module-loader/blob/master/dist/traceur.js) from the [ES6-loader polyfill](https://github.com/ModuleLoader/es6-module-loader) and locate them in the same folder as `system.js` from this repo.

-Then include `system.js` with a script tag in the page:
+Then include `dist/system.js` with a script tag in the page:

 ```html
   <script src="system.js"></script>
 ```

 `es6-module-loader.js` will then be included automatically and the [Traceur](https://github.com/google/traceur-compiler) parser is dynamically included from `traceur.js` when loading an ES6 module only.

+_Note this version does not come with jspm paths support by default._

 ### Write and Load a Module